This post is part of a series on Terraform Drift Detection and Management: A Comprehensive Guide.

 run: echo "Drift detected"

-Scalr includes built-in drift detection that eliminates the infrastructure overhead of DIY approaches.
-Instead of building and maintaining scripts, you configure drift detection at the environment level and Scalr handles the rest.
+Scalr has built-in drift detection, so you skip the infrastructure overhead of the DIY approaches.
+Instead of building and maintaining scripts, you turn on drift detection at the environment level and Scalr handles the rest.

-When Scalr detects drift, the results appear in a dedicated Drift Detection tab, separate from your regular run history.
-This means drift findings don’t get buried in a stream of plan/apply runs.
-You can also build custom dashboards that aggregate drift status across all workspaces in your organization, giving platform teams a single view of infrastructure health.
+When Scalr detects drift, the results show up in a dedicated Drift Detection tab, separate from your regular run history.
+So drift findings don’t get buried in a stream of plan/apply runs.
+You can also build custom dashboards that pull drift status together across all the workspaces in your organization, giving platform teams a single view of infrastructure health.

-For real-time alerting, Scalr integrates with Slack to notify your team when drift is detected.
-Rather than parsing CI/CD logs or monitoring email, your on-call engineer gets a Slack message with the affected workspace and a direct link to review the changes.
+For real-time alerting, Scalr integrates with Slack and Microsoft Teams to notify your team when drift is detected.
+Rather than parsing CI/CD logs or monitoring email, your on-call engineer gets a chat message with the affected workspace and a direct link to review the changes.

 Once drift is detected, Scalr presents three options directly in the UI: Ignore for expected changes, Sync State to update state to match reality, or Revert Infrastructure to roll back unauthorized changes.
-Scalr deliberately keeps a human in the loop for remediation — fully automated rollbacks sound appealing until they revert an emergency scaling event at 3 AM.
+Scalr deliberately keeps a human in the loop for remediation, because fully automated rollbacks sound appealing until they revert an emergency scaling event at 3 AM.

-For a deeper look at when to use each remediation strategy, see our guide to drift remediation strategies.
+For a deeper look at when to use each remediation strategy, see our guide to drift detection and remediation.

 Cron + shell scripts work for small teams with fewer than 10 workspaces and simple provider setups.

-Whichever approach you choose, the most important thing is that drift detection runs automatically and consistently.
-A scheduled check that runs every day catches problems that ad-hoc manual checks never will.
+Whichever approach you pick, what matters most is that drift detection runs automatically and consistently.
+A check that runs every day catches problems that ad-hoc manual checks never will.